kylehoac/reading-notes/README.md

 ## About Me

 My name is Kyle Hoac, and I am currently an aspiring software developer studying with Code Fellows.
-I was previously employed in the sales industry, however the pandemic gave me an opportunity to explore other career paths (currently exploring Software Development).
+I was previously employed in the sales industry, however the pandemic gave me an opportunity to explore other career paths.
 You can view more of my work on my [Github profile](https://github.com/kylehoac).

 ### __Table of Contents__